skdejong/100DaysOfCode/log.md

 ![Image](./Images/super_64.png)

 Welcome to my #100 Days of Code Log as I take on the challenge to code at least an hour a day for the next 100 days!
-I am joining the brave new world of learning how to code starting with my first day at the School of Code Bootcamp.
+I am joining the brave new world of learning how to code by starting the School of Code's full stack web development bootcamp.
+It's full time for the next four months but it's also free.
+The application process was lengthy but they only accepted 130 people out of nearly 3000 applicants.
+How could I turn down the opportunity?
+#careerchange #womenintech

 ![Image](./Images/SchoolOfCode.AccurateName_WebSmallSize.jpg)